 4. The county should encourage that community input is solicited prior to county approval of private utility facilities which may significantly impact the surrounding community.

-5. In order to minimize adverse impacts on water quality and human health, the County should continue to review, through the existing permitting process (a) the management, spraying and clearing of vegetation in utility corridors and in the sanitary control portions of public right-of-way corridors, and (b) the new construction and expansion of lines.
+5. To minimize adverse impacts on water quality and human health, the county should continue to review, through the existing permitting process, (a) the management, spraying and clearing of vegetation in utility corridors and in the sanitary control portions of public right-of-way corridors, and (b) the new construction and expansion of lines.

-6. The county should encourage that utility corridors on public lands are made available for recreational use when such use does not negatively impact adjacent land uses, and does not pose a public health or safety hazard, or result in property damage on adjacent lands.
+6. The county should encourage utility corridors on public lands be made available for recreational use when such use does not negatively impact adjacent land uses and does not pose a public health or safety hazard or result in property damage on adjacent lands.

-7. If federal laws on electromagnetic fields change, the County should review its policies and regulations accordingly.
+7. If federal laws on electromagnetic fields change, the county should review its policies and regulations accordingly.

 Solid Waste

-GOAL 2: PRovide for the management of solid waste and hazardous wastes on a county-wide basis, including planning for facilities and services.
+GOAL 2: PRovide for the management of solid waste and hazardous wastes on a countywide basis, including planning for facilities and services.

 POLICIES: